othercat/CJKFontScript/README.md

 CJKFontScript
 =============

-<b>All of these scripts here were tested by Shiki Suen at 2014-October-24.</b>
+<b>All of these scripts here were tested by Shiki Suen at 2014-October-25.</b>

+Please make sure your plists are factorial before running these installer scripts.

+<b>The installer script must put into a directory which doesn't have any space.</b><br>(This is an issue under investigation)

 run `install_Hiragino.sh`	or `install_SHS.sh` to run installer scripts by Terminal.